naschorr/hawking/README.md

 - Nothing else to do!
 Everything should work just fine.

 #### Linux Installation
 Running Hawking on Linux requires a bit more work.
 At a minimum you'll need some sort of way to get Windows applications running on Linux.
-However, if you plan to run Hawking in a server environment (and you probably do), you should also check out the Hawking as a Service section.
+However, if you plan to run Hawking in a server environment (and you probably do), you should also check out the [Server Installation](https://github.com/naschorr/hawking#server-installation) section below.

 ##### Basic Installation
 - Install [Wine](https://www.winehq.org/) to get the text-to-speech executable working.